Is sports betting investing or gambling?

-Maintaining 200% ROI a year will keep you on track to hit $1m within 5 years and never needing to go over using 1% of your bankroll per investment.
+Maintaining 200% ROI a year will keep you on track to hit $1m within 5 years, without ever going over using 1% of your bankroll per investment.

 Here is what it looks like to make 200% ROI in the second year of sports investing:

-But you’re not there yet; after all we are only 2 years in, meaning there is still plenty of money to be made from sports investing.
+You’re not done yet though; after all, we are only 2 years in, meaning there is still plenty of money to be made from sports investing.

-Once you reach step 4, you’ll probably be thinking why you want to continue working at your job while you see your investment fund grow and grow.
+Once you reach Step 3, you’ll probably be thinking why you continue to work at your job while you see your investment fund grow and grow.